~28% of Reading & Writing · ~15 questions per test

 A common wrong-answer pattern in Craft and Structure is an answer that is technically true but does not capture the specific function being asked about.
 'The author provides information about X' is often a distractor when the correct answer is 'The author challenges the assumption that X.' Train yourself to compare the scope and precision of each choice.

-How many Craft and Structure questions are on the Digital SAT?
+How many Craft and Structure questions are on the test?

-The College Board designates approximately 28% of Reading & Writing questions to Craft and Structure, which translates to roughly 13–16 questions across both modules.
+Approximately 28% of Reading & Writing questions are Craft and Structure, which translates to roughly 13–16 questions across both modules.
 You should expect about 15 per administration, split across Words in Context (the most frequent subtopic), Text Structure and Purpose, and Cross-Text Connections.

 Do I need a large vocabulary to do well on Words in Context?